red2fred2/overwatch-character/README.md

 - package.json is an ugly way of saying what all is used in this application

 - README.md **THIS** *pay attention dummy*

-### code notation
-I am trying to get in the habit of using hungarian notation and self commenting to make my code easier to read.

-I understand that hungarian notation without explaination makes the code harder to read, so here is a list of the different prefixes I used for this project:

-- ```javascript  GC_variable //a global constant```